Using Conductor for Google Chrome

 Show the Summary Bar at the top of the browser.
 The Summary Bar shows you high-level metrics about the page you are viewing.
 Note that, by default, the Summary Bar is disabled.
 This feature is available only if you sign in with a Conductor account.

 - Health Check.
 This is a proprietary, holistic measure for a page’s overall effectiveness.
 The score reflects a number of criteria, weighted by their individual importance or effect on your pages’ organic marketing success.
-You can also see this metric in the Health Check section.
+You can also see this metric in the section.

 - Readability Score.
 This is Conductor’s proprietary measure for how easily an average reader can read a page.
 We analyze the number of words, syllables, and sentences used on your page to apply the Flesch-Kincaid formula for readability in calculating this score.
-You can also see this metric in the Overview section.
+You can also see this metric in the section.

 - Facebook Engagement.
 This metric sums the Reactions, Comments, and Shares this page has generated on Facebook anywhere it has been posted.
 This feature appears only if you are signed in.
-You can also see this metric in the Performance section.
+You can also see this metric in the section.

 Note that you must sign in with a Google or Conductor account to see Facebook data.